RocketChat/docs-old/guides/user-guides/rooms/direct-messages/direct-messages-between-multiple-users.md

 ## Configurations

-Multi-users direct message rooms’ actions and options remain the same as in [**direct (1-on-1) messages**](../channels/), except for the ability to execute actions like: ignore, mute, block or remove.
+Multi-users direct message roomsÃÂ¢ÃÂÃÂ actions and options remain the same as in [**direct (1-on-1) messages**](../channels/), except for the ability to execute actions like: ignore, mute, block or remove.

 The only user actions available are: